 I think weight loss has gained tremendous attention in the natural health world these days.
 It comes to no surprise, when you think about the fact that two-thirds of U.S. adults are overweight or obese.
 And about a quarter of 2-5 year olds and one-third of school-age children (including adolescents) are overweight or obese in the U.S. Many Western countries are unfortunately seeing such worrying trends as well, although I believe U.S. is leading the way.

 There are thousands of papers, books and articles which have been written about loosing weight: by taking that super nutrient or following that crazy diet, by eating like a cave man, or depriving yourself of fats, or by exercising yourself to death while loading on weird shakes and juices!
 Or better yet, just by solving it quickly with a surgery and damage your health for life!

-Seriously, there are countless ?remedies? for weight gain, one crazier than the other, one more dangerous than the other.
-Of course, you?d find sound advice among the big pile of??information?, but it becomes really hard to find it and it won’t always offer a complete solution to normalize weight gain long term.
+There are countless remedies for weight gain, one crazier than the other, one more dangerous than the other.
+Of course, you’d find sound advice among the big pile of information, but it becomes really hard to find it and it won’t always offer a complete solution to normalize weight gain long term.

 So, what is the cause of weight gain?